zx80/flask-simple-auth/README.md

 obtaining an auth token, that the application client needs to update from time to time.

-The authentication is configured with `FSA_TYPE`:

-- `httpd` web-server checked authentication passed in the request.

-- `basic` HTTP basic auth with a function hook for getting the password hash.

-- `param` same with HTTP parameter-provided login/password.

-- `password` tries `basic` then `param`.

-- `token` auth uses a signed token to authenticate a user in a realm for some limited time.
-The token can be obtained by actually authenticating with other methods.
-  It can be provided as a *bearer* authorization header or a parameter.

-- `fake` parameter-based auth for fast and simple testing the claimed login is coldly trusted…

 You should also consider the many options provided by [Flask HTTPAuth](https://github.com/miguelgrinberg/Flask-HTTPAuth).
 However, it cannot be easily configured to change authentication methods.